 Saint Mark’s Feast day

-St. Mark the Evangelist is celebrated on the 25th of April, the day believed to be of his death, whereas John Mark is celebrated on the 27th of September.
+St. Mark the Evangelist is celebrated on the 25th of April, the day believed to be his death.
+St. Mark is venerated by all Christians who recognize saints.

 Major works

-- He was the first pioneer of Christianity to Africa.
+1. He was the first pioneer of Christianity in Africa.

 Saint Mark the Evangelist Attributes